 - Next add 1 tablespoon butter, onions, and garlic.
 Sauté for 2-3 minutes and toss the beef pieces, 1 1/2 teaspoons salt, 1/2 teaspoon ground black pepper.
 Stir and brown the beef, until seared on all sides.
 Then stir in the mushrooms, potatoes, bell peppers, broth, thyme, and cognac.

 - Bring the soup to a boil.
 Cover the pot with a heavy lid, and lower the heat to simmer.
 Simmer the soup for 1 hour, or until the beef is very tender.

-- Meanwhile, preheat the oven to 400 degrees F. Cut 12 - 1 inch slices from a wide loaf of french bread.
+Meanwhile, preheat the oven to 400 degrees F. Cut twelve 1-inch slices from a wide loaf of French bread.
 Spread the remaining butter over the bread slices.
 Bake the bread until the toast is crisp, about 5 minutes.
 Then cover each piece of toast with a slice of provolone cheese.
 Place back in the oven for 3 minutes, or until the cheese melts.